Document Employee Performance Quick Training

 - Allow employee to provide own version of events if he/she disagrees.

 - Document substandard or good/excellent performance.
-(Click here for a sample recording system - this IS NOT a replacement of the Performance Appraisal Tool, which can be found here)
+(Sample recording system - this IS NOT a replacement of the Performance Appraisal Tool)

 - Give employee specific feedback/goals for improvement.